bahirul/yii2-redirect/README.md

     ....

-Use in controller or where you want:
+Use in controller or wherever you want:

     Yii::$app->redirect->to($url)->send(); //redirect only